FabricLabs/fabric/WELCOME.md

 # The Fabric Welcome Package
-Welcome to Fabric, the World's Computer.
-We're building a distributed network for securely computing arbitrary work, forming the world's first decentralized operating system.
+Welcome to Fabric!
+We're building [an operating system][operating-system] for the world's most powerful supercomputer, [the Bitcoin network][bitcoin-network].

 Right now, we need your help.
 Building a system of this scale requires as many people as possible, and since you're here...

+## Quick Links
 Here are a few links you can read to bring yourself up to speed:

 - [Why Are We Here][why-are-we-here]